adouche/adouche.github.io/blog/10_Stalix2.md

 This is some kind of creepy legacy that has remained since the beginning of Unix, with a bunch of poorly solvable problems (DLL hell, atomic updates (ostree is a hack, don't argue otherwise)).

-FS should be a content addressable storage, like git/nix/guix.
+The FS should be a content addressable storage, similar to Git/Nix/Guix.

-So we get almost free, just to name a few:
+This provides us with almost free benefits, just to name a few:
-- Multiversioning;
+- Multi-versioning.
-- Fast rollovers and rollbacks;
+- Fast rollbacks and updates.
-- Atomic updates (switching the entire configuration - switching 1 symlink);
+- Atomic updates (switching the entire configuration - switching 1 symlink).
-- Free caching of build artifacts in the batch system;
+- Free caching of build artifacts in the package system.
 - Non-root/user package management.
-This is a direct consequence of content adressable storage.
+This is a direct consequence of content addressable storage.

 **Functional configuration management**